A member of the Oregon Golf Association

 Located on the property is the very popular Divots restaurant, which has wonderful views of the course and the surrounding mountains.
 There is indoor and outdoor seating with exceptional menus for either lunch or dinner.
 Divots is ready to take care of you, and it should be noted that they have years of experience in hosting special events (weddings, birthdays, larger parties, etc.).
 Feel free to contact them to discuss your needs.
 There is also a daily 'Happy Hour' with an accompanying special menu starting at 3pm!

-This year our fees have increased slightly to support the current youth golf program here in the Hood River area, and to update/maintain our golf simulator.
-Additionally there is the Hole-In-One opt-in entry, which remains the same at $25.
-We think of this as insurance for (hopefully) the eventual possibility.
-Last year we had four holes-in-one and there's always a chance that the next ACE will indeed be yours!
-Again, if you have any questions, please contact one of our officers.
+This year, as promised, our fee structures have stayed the same for our members.
+We have also kept the Hole-In-One (optional) entry fee the same at $25.
+If you have any questions, please contact one of our officers.
 Please double check your contact information, and especially your email address, as this will be the primary method used to contact and inform you of any updates to this year's gatherings and/or events.
 Click on the link here below to download the PDF form.
 Please fill out and submit to a club representative in the golf shop (personal checks are preferable):

 Tuesday Play will have a block of tee times available starting at 11:00am (i.e.: “the Block”).
 Some or all groupings for Members playing during the Block will be determined by a draw.
 Draw will occur at 10:50 am.
 Members can generally expect to be able to make their own groups on any Tuesday, except for the Fourth Tuesday.
 Members making their own groups must generally have a tee time within 1-hour on either end of the Block, but special circumstances will be considered.
 The Combo or White tees will generally be available to use every Tuesday.
 KP's and/or Deuce Pots will be played from whatever tees you are playing.
 Normally there will be a Deuce Pot if there are no designated KPs.
 Games to be played for Tuesday Play are generally pre-determined, but special circumstances leading to low turnout, such as weather conditions and Holidays, may dictate a need to substitute a game to maximize participation and payouts.
 The games designated to be played each Tuesday are described below.
 Good luck and play well!